FEASTorg/linux-wire/README.md

 # linux-wire

-linux-wire is a minimal Linux-native I²C library that mirrors Arduino’s `Wire` API.
+linux-wire is a minimal Linux-native I²C abstraction library that mirrors Arduino’s `Wire` API.
 It ships a tiny C shim over `/dev/i2c-*` plus a `TwoWire` C++ class so Arduino-style sketches can run on Raspberry Pi–class systems without heavyweight dependencies.

 ## Quick Start